You can use an FTP program to publish ("upload") your Web site files to our servers.

 Screen shots and instructions explaining how to use common FTP programs.

-When you upload a new page, the change takes effect immediately.
-However, you may need to refresh the page in your Web browser to see it.
+When you change a Web page, the change takes effect immediately.
+However, you may need to clear your Web browser's cache to see it.

 The most common cause of FTP problems is that you have some kind of firewall installed, or you're using a cable or DSL modem that acts like a firewall.
 Turning on FTP "passive" mode will help.

-You can create additional FTP accounts through the customer control panel.
+You can create additional FTP accounts, with separate passwords, through the customer control panel.

 You can reset the password for any additional FTP accounts you have created.

-Our server stores your Web site files and your home directory in different places.
+Our servers store your website files and your home directory in different places.
 To access both, you will need to create an extra FTP account.